Young man sitting on floor in living room with papers and computer trying to figure out finances.

 • Negotiating with creditors.
 You might try negotiating with your creditors to see if they'll cut you a break.
 For example, if you've got medical bills, you might ask your healthcare providers to let you pay in installments or offer a discount for cash payments.

 • Professional debt resolution.
-Debt resolution allows you to pay off debt for less than what you owe.
+Debt resolution could help you pay off debt for less than what you owe.
 A professional debt resolution company can work with your creditors to agree on the amount you pay.
 Debt resolution often makes better financial sense than Chapter 13 bankruptcy.

 If you're still unsure which option is right for you, talking to a debt expert can help.
 A debt professional can look at your budget and debts to figure out which solution might be best for your situation.